 Sheikh Mohammed Centre for Cultural Understanding

 After iftar, guests will have the special opportunity to visit the Diwan Mosque before returning to the Sheikh Mohammed Centre for Cultural Understanding for dessert and tea.
-Kicking off on May 19th and priced at AED 185 per person, the iftars will be held daily (except for Fridays) until June 12th.
+The iftars will be held daily, except for Fridays, until June 5.

 (+971) 4 353 6666